OscarAlvarez8830/GetFunkt/NEW_README.md

 - [ ] Create form for uploading songs
 - [ ] Ensure uploaded songs are saved in database
 - [ ] Create new users, upload songs, and stress-test for slow performance and style clashes
+- [ ] save Songs to the DB on submit
 - [ ] Make the whole thing PRETTY

 ### Bonus: Add Waveform